 - Section 4.
 Amendment of Budget and Assessments.
 In the event that the annual Common Expense assessment proves to be insufficient, the budget and assessments may be amended at any time by the Board, provided that nothing in these Amended By-Laws shall serve to prohibit or prevent the Board from imposing a lump sum assessment in the case of any immediate need or emergency that cannot be met by reserve funds earmarked for the matter requiring maintenance. - Section 5.
 Common Receipts.
-The Board shall have the duty to collect from each Unit Owner, his, her, or their heirs, administrators, successors and assigns, as "Common Receipts," the Owner's equal share of the Annual and Special Assessments assessed against the Unit as provided in the Master Deed, the Articles of Incorporation, these Amended By-Laws, and in accordance with applicable law, in that the Master Deed states the proportional liability of the Unit Owner for all Common Expenses is an equal amount of the total divided by the 160 Units within Section 14. - Section 6.
+The Board shall have the duty to collect from each Unit Owner, his, her, or their heirs, administrators, successors and assigns, as "Common Receipts," the proportionate part of the Annual and Special Assessments assessed against such Unit Owner as provided in the Master Deed, the Certificate of Incorporation, these Amended By-Laws, and in accordance with applicable law. - Section 6.
 Determination of Annual Assessments.
 The amount of monies for the Annual Assessments deemed necessary by the Board and the manner of expenditure thereof, including but not limited to, the allocation thereof, will be a matter for the sole discretion of the Board.
-If an Annual Assessment is not made as required, an assessment shall be presumed to have been made in the amount of the last prior year's assessment, and monthly installments on such assessment shall be due upon each installment payment date until changed by the Board by an amended assessment pursuant to Article IX, Section 4, of the Amended By-Laws. - Section 7.
+If an Annual Assessment is not made as required, an assessment shall be presumed to have been made in the amount of the last prior year's assessment, and monthly installments on such assessment shall be due upon each installment payment date until changed by the Board by an amended assessment pursuant to Article IX, Section 4, of these Amended By-Laws. - Section 7.
 Assessment Period.
-The Annual Assessment period shall be consistent with the Association's fiscal year. - Special Common Expense assessment, for the purpose of defraying in whole or in part, the cost of Capital Improvements and any reconstruction, upgrade, repair or replacement of an existing Common Element, including the necessary furniture, fixtures, equipment, and other personal property of the Condominium Association, or for any other lawful purpose.
-Nothing in this Article will be deemed to require approval by the membership in connection with the maintenance, repair or replacement of an existing Common Element, including Special Assessments for Capital Improvements, as defined in Article I, Section 4 of these Amended By-
+The Annual Assessment period shall be consistent with the Association's fiscal year. - Section 8.
+Special Assessments.
+The Board may levy, in any assessment year, a special Common Expense assessment, for the purpose of defraying in whole or in part, the cost of any reconstruction, repair or replacement of an existing Common Element, including the necessary furniture, fixtures, equipment, and other personal property of the Condominium Association, or for any other lawful purpose.
+Nothing in this Article will be deemed to require approval by the membership in connection with the maintenance, repair or replacement of an existing Common Element.

-Laws.
 However, in the case of replacement, the item or component to be replaced must be substantially similar to the existing Common Element, subject to such modifications as are required as a result of modifications in any building code or other law or regulation applicable to the replacement or the unavailability of materials of the type.